jimjsong/nerves_examples/hello_zig/README.md

 mix firmware.burn
 ```

-3. Insert the SD card into your target board, then turn on the rPi.
+3. Insert the SD card into your target board and then turn on the RPi

-4. Wait for the rPi to finish booting.
+4. Wait for the RPi to finish booting

-  If you don't know what the ip address of your board is (if it's the first
+  The RPi will show up on the network as `nerves.local`.
+If your computer
-  time it's being assigned an ip), you might find out what it is using
+  does not support mDNS or if your network filters multicast, check your
-  `arp-scan`.
+  router or use `arp-scan` to find the IP address.

-5. SSH into your Raspberry Pi
+5. SSH into your RPi

 6. Execute `HelloZig.hello()`